AllAboutDocs/APIDocs/docs/docs-creation-and-management-apis/list-doc-content-and-expiring-content-by-doc-ID.md

-## List Docs contents and expiring contents by Docs ID
+# List Docs contents and expiring contents by Docs ID

 This request retrieves the current Docs contents and other contents that will expire soon for a specific Docs ID.
-The details can be retrieved using the following:
+The details are retrieved using the following:

-### Query parameters - Required\*
+**Query parameters - Required\***

 - `id` - the unique internal identifier for the Docs
 - `Docs-Entity-ID` - the unique identifier of the third party entity